SITE MENU

 Notice that PVC pipe is used in the field day or portable version above.

 All you have to do to set up for field day is place the support on the ground, drive a wheel on it and stick the antenna mast down inside the PVC pipe that is attached to the vertical support.
 Very simple and quick!
-It is assumed that the PCV pipe has already been properly sized for your antenna mast and mounted to the upright support.
+It is assumed that the PCV pipe has already been properly sized for your antenna mast and mounted to the upright support (by arslan at tforge).

 For a fixed station support, you could use a 4 x 4 length of wood, PVC pipe, or other non-conductive material suitable for supporting the weight of your vertical.